japila-books/apache-spark-internals/docs/history-server/SQLHistoryListener.md

 `SQLHistoryListener` is created using a (`private[sql]`) `SQLHistoryListenerFactory` class (which is `SparkHistoryListenerFactory`).

-The `SQLHistoryListenerFactory` class is registered when link:spark-webui-SparkUI.adoc#createHistoryUI[`SparkUI` creates a web UI for History Server] as a Java service in `META-INF/services/org.apache.spark.scheduler.SparkHistoryListenerFactory`:
+The `SQLHistoryListenerFactory` class is registered when spark-webui-SparkUI.md#createHistoryUI[`SparkUI` creates a web UI for History Server] as a Java service in `META-INF/services/org.apache.spark.scheduler.SparkHistoryListenerFactory`:

 ```
 org.apache.spark.sql.execution.ui.SQLHistoryListenerFactory